 There will be a zero-tolerance policy in effect for all matters regarding conduct while participating in intramurals.

 - All intramural teams and team members represent RIT and the intramural program.
 Any team may be removed from participation at the sole discretion of the Intramural Office.

 - Any individual or team who instigates or participates in a fight, regardless of cause, will be immediately removed from the premises and suspended.
 If necessary, the incident will be reported to Public Safety.

 - Any individual or team who argues with the call of our student officials will receive a penalty.

 - Any individual or team that verbally or physically threatens an official or any Institute staff member in any way, student or otherwise, will receive a red card, be removed from the premises, and suspended.
 The incident will be reported to Public Safety, and if necessary, outside authorities.

 - Team captains are responsible for the conduct of their players as well as their fans.

-- The possession and consumption of alcohol is prohibited in all athletic facilities.
-Any individual found to be in possession of, or under the influence of alcohol at any time during an intramural contest will be removed from the premises and suspended.
+- The possession and consumption of alcohol or drugs is prohibited in all athletic facilities.
+Any individual found to be in possession of, or under the influence of alcohol or drugs at any time during an intramural contest will be removed from the premises and suspended.
 The incident will be reported to Public Safety.